jrmtoubRHL/jrmtoubRHL.github.io/FAQ.md

   So, Why is GTO soo usefull?
 The loosing game.
 </h1>
 Poker is a very complex game, we are still in the stage of ‘loosing game’
-'Loosing game' means **most of the winning does not come from being playing actively,
+'Loosing game' means **most of the winning does not come from being playing actively,**
-But because the opponent made a mistake...**
+**But because the opponent made a mistake...**
 To **win this kind of game, you just need to not make stupid mistakes.. (blunders :P) **

+That is what i had in mind creating BlunderHunter.

 <h1 id="Free-Anki-cards-Sample">